pwillred/krb5/doc/admin/admin_commands/krb5kdc.rst

 The **-T** *offset* option specifies a time offset, in seconds, which the KDC will operate under.
 It is intended only for testing purposes.

+The **-l** *listen_address* option specifies which IP address the KDC will use to listen for and respond to requsts.
+By default, the KDC will attempt to service requests on all addresses for the machine.

 EXAMPLE
 -------